afshintalebi/go-gin-starter/Readme.md

 ## Running the App

-We utilize [Fresh](https://github.com/gravityblast/fresh) for seamless live reload support.
+We utilize [wgo](https://github.com/bokwoon95/wgo) for seamless live reload support.

-To initiate live reloading, simply run the `fresh` command from the root directory of your project.
+To initiate live reloading, simply run the `wgo run main.go` command from the root directory of your project.

 ## Tasks
 - [x] Integrate Viper